Summer is a great time to spend more hours each week in your backyard, whether relaxing, gardening, playing, exercising, or entertaining.

 After heavy rain, it’s normal to have pools of water lying around your yard in pots, buckets, watering cans, clam-shell pools, and other types of containers.
 The problem with this when it comes to pests, though, is that this water attracts them to your yard.
 Avoid this problem by emptying out water often.

 Note, too, that watering lawns and gardens is best done in the morning.
-When you get this job out of the way first thing, the moisture will have time to dry out during the day.
+When you get this job out of the way first thing, the moisture will have time to dry out during the day, and your plants will be able to absorb the nutrients from the water without damaging the roots.
 In turn, critters won’t be so likely to be out and about taking advantage of water when they’re more active at night.

 Encourage More Helpful Bug-Eating Creatures into Your Yard